akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 12 — Managing the unmanageable
+## Chapter 12 ⬩ Managing the unmanageable

 Beatrice curtsied and went.
 The heavy doors closed behind her.

 The hall exhaled.
 Servants moved.
 Knights reached for wine.
 Music resumed near the damp hearth, a shawm’s shrill cry and the hollow rattle of a tabor offered a thin, lonely music.

 The Queen rose smoothly and gestured to the steward—a small, almost imperceptible wave.
-The steward nodded and, with quiet efficiency, redirected the nearest courtiers toward the sideboards. *Eat.
+The steward nodded and, with quiet efficiency, redirected the nearest courtiers towards the sideboards. *Eat.
 Drink.
 Give us room.*

 Within moments, the immediate press of bodies melted away from the high table, leaving Henry and Matilda in a bubble of semi-privacy.
 The hall still hummed with life, but no one was close enough to hear.